-- Stable average GDP growth rates recently greatly reduced through local and global economic instabilities. - Enormous poverty rate with much disparity between Djibouti city and other country regions and country set to miss many future poverty rate goals.

-- High levels of deprivation for rural poor, little participation in labor force and lacking rural infrastructure. - Labor market highly dependent on trade and internal dichotomy of public administration sector and large informal sector comprised of predominantly unskilled workers. - Women facing fewer opportunities for upward educational mobility, less labor market participation, higher unemployment rates, a persisting (but closing) literacy gap. - Rural nomadic and pastoralist people highly vulnerable after droughts and regional instability, leading many to flee country or become sedentary and greatly reducing their numbers.
+- Stable average GDP growth rates recently greatly reduced through local and global economic instabilities. - Enormous poverty rate with much disparity between Djibouti city and other country regions and country set to miss many future poverty rate goals. - High levels of deprivation for rural poor, little participation in labor force and lacking rural infrastructure. - Labor market highly dependent on trade and internal dichotomy of public administration sector and large informal sector comprised of predominantly unskilled workers. - Women facing fewer opportunities for upward educational mobility, less labor market participation, higher unemployment rates, a persisting (but closing) literacy gap. - Rural nomadic and pastoralist people highly vulnerable after droughts and regional instability, leading many to flee country or become sedentary and greatly reducing their numbers.

 Djibouti occupies a somewhat singular position, being a tiny country with an economy focused primarily around its deep-water port, trying to establish itself as a regional hub for trade and commerce.
-The country's GDP has averaged roughly 6% per year before the Covid-19 pandemic greatly reduced those growth rates (World Bank, 2022c).
-However, the country's inequality levels are some of the highest in the world and its poverty rates are extreme.
-Additionally in many cases there is a lack of data or the data itself are lacking in several dimensions which hinders creating a cohesive picture or plan.
+The country's GDP has averaged roughly 6% per year before the Covid-19 pandemic greatly reduced those growth rates (World Bank, 2022f).
+However, the country's inequality levels are high (Gini coefficient 41.6) and its poverty rates are extreme (21.1%, World Bank, 2022f).
+Additionally in many cases there is a lack of data or the data itself are lacking in several socio-economic dimensions which hinders analysis and policy design.

-Poverty in Djibouti is both very high and marked by high deprivation.
-Using the national poverty line of around 2.18USD (2011 PPP) the poverty rate for the overall country by consumption is estimated at 21.1% in 2017, while 17% live in extreme poverty under the international poverty line of 1.90USD (2011 PPP) and 32% of the population are still under the international lower middle income poverty line of 3.20USD (2011 PPP) (World Bank, 2019, 2022c).
-Furthermore, there is an enormous spatial disparity between poverty rates.
-World Bank (2020) estimate only 15% of Djibouti's overall population living in rural areas, with 45% of the country's poor residing in rural areas while 37% reside in the Balbala1 area (World Bank, 2020).
-The report goes on to describe the high levels of deprivation for the rural poor, with the country's highest dependency ratios, lowest participation in the labor force, very low levels of employment in the households' heads and very low school enrollment, and while urban poor face similar restrictions they have better access to public services and higher school attendance rates.
-Over half the working-age population does not participate in the labor force with employment being estimated at 45% in 2017, lower than the 46.3% estimated for 1996, despite the country's economic growth (World Bank, 2019).
-Emara & Mohieldin (2020) look at the overall impact of financial inclusion on poverty levels but find that, first, Djibouti is way above its targeted poverty levels, second, it is not only one of the only countries in the region (together with Yemen) to not achieve a 5% poverty level target yet, but not even on track to achieve this target by 2030 solely through improvements in financial inclusion.
+Poverty in Djibouti is high and marked by high deprivation: Using the national poverty line of around 2.18USD (2011 PPP) the poverty rate for the overall country by consumption is estimated at 21.1% in 2017, while 17% live in extreme poverty under the international poverty line of 1.90USD (2011 PPP) and 32% of the population are still under the international lower middle income poverty line of 3.20USD (2011 PPP) (World Bank, 2019, 2022f).
+Furthermore, there is a significant spatial disparity between poverty rates.
+World Bank (2020b) estimate only 15% of Djibouti's overall population living in rural areas, with 45% of the country's poor residing in rural areas while 37% reside in the Balbala2 area (World Bank, 2020b).
+The study goes on to describe the high levels of deprivation for the rural poor, with the country's highest dependency ratios, lowest participation in the labor force, very low levels of employment in the households' heads and very low school enrollment, and while urban poor face similar restrictions they have better access to public services and higher school attendance rates.
+Access to basic amenities and services in Djibouti is low (42.1%) and 15.5% of the population have no access to both electricity and sanitation, and all people in monetary poverty are also deprived along multiple dimensions (World Bank, 2020c).